 GE Mentors are trained to assist you in your transition to LC and will help get you connected to our campus community and resources!
 Mentors are exceptional student leaders who can be a resource for you regarding information about academics, study and time management skills, student organizations, campus life, and other co-curricular activities.

-As a part of the L.E.A.P.
-Mentorship program, you can expect regular contact with your L.E.A.P. mentor every couple of weeks and access to programs, events, and off-campus socials only available to L.E.A.P. participants during your first year at LC!
+As a part of the GE Mentorship program, you can expect regular contact with your GE mentor every couple of weeks and access to programs, events, and off-campus socials only available to GE participants during your first year at LC!

-LEAP kicks off with a fun two-day retreat known as Great Expectations where you will have direct access to staff, faculty, students, alumni, and resources.
-You will meet other students in a small and supportive community, bond with your LEAP peer mentor, find answers to your questions about college, and get guidance in your first year as you navigate campus life.
+GE kicks off with two days filled with access to resources called Great Expectations Retreat where you will have direct access to staff, faculty, students, alumni, and resources.
+You will meet other students in a small and supportive community, bond with your peer mentor, find answers to your questions about college, and get guidance in your first year as you navigate campus life.

 We encourage students to continue to stay involved in GE after their first year at Lewis & Clark either by becoming a mentor themselves or attending our other events designed for upper class students.